 The official name for an infertility specialist is a 'reproductive endocrinologist' or REI for short.

 Seeing an REI infertility specialist for the first time can be an intimidating experience.
-You may be nervous seeing the doctor for the first time, you might feel rushed, your doctor may not have enough time, and you may forget to ask questions that are important.
+You may be nervous about seeing the doctor for the first time, you might feel rushed, your doctor may not have enough time, and you may forget to ask questions that are important.
 Here are some tips to help you get the most out of your visit.

 Before the visit: